 Avoid ruddy cheeks by strengthening those capillaries and, fight those free radicals with the vitamin C that’s in Lumity’s daytime capsules and, be sure to incorporate a topical vitamin C into your skincare routine.
 I use The Ordinary’s Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F which is an oil based serum that doesn’t cause the irritation sometimes associated with topical vitamin C treatments.

-If you haven’t already, add a good quality face oil into your routine.
-Some of my favourites and more well priced oils are Alex Carro Balancing Facial Oil, Nourish Radiance Firming Facial Oil and The Ordinary’s Rosehip Seed Oil.
+If you haven’t already, add a good quality face oil into your routine like Lumity’s Skin Nutrients.
+Some of my other favourites and more well priced oils are Alex Carro Balancing Facial Oil, Nourish Radiance Firming Facial Oil and The Ordinary’s Rosehip Seed Oil.
 If you’ve got cash to splash, go for Vintner’s Daughter or May Lindstrom’s Youth Dew.

 Applying an eye cream that addresses all those nagging eye concerns – dark circles, puffiness and fine lines is a must!
 Try Hylamide SubQ Eyes.